Is the government delivering on its pledge to give 16 and 17-year-olds the right to vote?

 Our verdict

-The government says “work is already underway” on this pledge, though we don’t know when legislation to change the rules will be introduced.
+The government says “work is already underway” on this pledge, and that the necessary legislation could be brought forward in the next parliamentary session.

 What does the pledge mean?